 Live video

 Live video, or live streaming, has grown in popularity over the past few years.
-That includes live webinars, event streaming and live streams.
-And according to Vidyard, more brands have adapted to hybrid events.
-This means they’ve found ways to offer a virtual component for people who can’t attend in person.
-Here are some more stats on live streaming:
+We’re talking live streams, live webinars and event streaming.
+Here are some more stats on live video:

 User-generated content

-User-generated content (often shortened to UGC) is the type of online video content created by your customers.
+User-generated content (UGC) is the type of online video content created by your customers.
 It could be someone unboxing your product for the first time, a product haul on YouTube or testimonial videos on social media.
 You won't always know when a customer has posted a video of your product, so make sure you keep your ears to the ground.👂Here are some statistics about UGC:

-• 93% of marketers believe user-generated content hold more credibility than brand-produced content
+- 93% of marketers believe user-generated content holds more credibility than brand-produced content

 Check out our guide to user-generated content if you’d like tips on how to encourage and collect content from your customers. 🤳